ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/milvus-rag/_review.md

     - questions:
         question: >
-            Can Llama3.1 model run on Arm systems?
+            Can Llama3.1 model run on Arm?
         answers:
             - "Yes"
             - "No"
         correct_answer: 1
         explanation: >
-            The Llama-3.1-8B model from Meta can be used on an AWS Arm-based server CPU with the llama.cpp tool.
+            The Llama-3.1-8B model from Meta can be used on Arm-based servers with llama.cpp.

+    - questions:
+        question: >
+            Which of the following is true about about Zilliz Cloud?
+        answers:
+            - "It is a fully-managed version of Milvus vector database"
+            - "It is a self-hosted version of Milvus vector database"
+        correct_answer: 1
+        explanation: >
+            Zilliz Cloud is a fully-managed version of Milvus.